SurajSharma0204/EmailSMS_Spamornot_ML_Project/README.md

 # EmailSMS_Spamornot_ML_Project

+Hi, My name is Suraj Sharma and i have prepared a spam classifer machine learning project.

 This project aims to build a machine learning model to classify text messages or emails as either "spam" or "ham" (non-spam).
 It leverages various machine learning algorithms and preprocessing techniques to achieve accurate classification.
 The project includes an end-to-end pipeline from data preprocessing to model deployment using Streamlit.

 I tried to use the entire project in python 3.8.
 However, there were compatibility issues with streamlit and dependencies.
 Then I used 3.12 versions and updated dependencies.
 Now it worked.